Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 Spiritual bypassing has consequences and can harm both the person doing the spiritual bypassing and those around them.
 In the cases I mention above, these teachers, gurus and leaders abused their followers, causing tremendous harm and trauma to their followers.

 You don't have to be a leader to cause those around you harm when spiritually bypassing.
-The act of not addressing inappropriate behaviours rooted in psychological wounds and insecure attachment styles can affect all your relationships and harm those around you, like your children.
+The act of not addressing inappropriate behaviours rooted in psychological wounds and insecure attachment styles can affect all your relationships and harm those around you, like your children, partners, and friends.

 And hey, guess what.
 You will only ever transcend as far as you dive deep into your psychological wounds and unfinished business.